polla-fattah/nnott/tutorial/running-experiments.md

 | **Hyperparameter tweaks** | Modify `--batch-size`, learning rate (edit optimizer), or augmentation toggle (`--no-augment`) to see their effect. |
 | **Dropout/normalization ablations** | Temporarily disable layers (e.g., comment out BatchNorm) to witness training instability or overfitting. |

-Document your findings—timing tables, accuracy plots, or misclassification grids make great lab reports.
+Document your findings: timing tables, accuracy plots, or misclassification grids make great lab reports.

 ## Lab Challenges

 1. **Optimizer notebook:** Use `scripts/quickstart_vectorized.py --scenario optimizer-compare --plot` to capture loss curves for SGD and Adam on the same dataset.
 Write a short paragraph explaining which optimizer converged faster and why.
 2. **ResNet stress test:** Run `python scripts/quickstart_convolutional.py --scenario gpu-fast --lookahead --plot` on a GPU (or CPU fallback).
 Measure runtime, GPU memory usage, and final accuracy, then describe one tweak that could reduce memory pressure.
 ---

 ## Troubleshooting Checklist